micrologai/microlog/README.md

 # The Microlog.ai UI

+A live demo of the _Microlog_ UI can be found at [micrologai.github.io/microlog](https://micrologai.github.io/microlog/).
+The UI is written almost entirely in Python, see [dashboard](dashboard).
+The _Microlog_ UI runs in the browser using PyScript.

 To describe the UI features of _Microlog_, we will look at the output of the `examples\memory.py` example:

 ![Example run of microlog](https://github.com/micrologai/microlog/raw/main/microlog/images/overview.png)